mnaberez/clcd/README.md

 |VIA1 PB4 |CLK_OUT |same as C64| CLKHI $BE1A, CLKLO $BE23 |
 |VIA1 PB3 |ATN_OUT |same as C64| SCATN $BD4C, LIST5 $BCB8 |

+VIA1 Timer 2 is used in one-shot mode for IEC bus timing.
+It is not used for interrupts but is polled by the IEC bus routines (EOIACP at $BDB3, ISRCLK at $BD11, ISR04 at $BD2C, and ACP00 at BDBB).

 ### Centronics Port

 The KERNAL supports a Centronics printer on device number 30 (see `NOPEN` at $BB1C).
 This device is output only (see `CHROUT/BSOUT` at $B994).
 Attempting to read from it will give `?NOT INPUT FILE ERROR` (see `GETIN` at $B958).